ABOUT THE W

 - and a community that is as energetic as it is welcoming.

-Our four colleges feature more than 50 outstanding majors and concentrations.
+Our three colleges feature more than 50 outstanding majors and concentrations.
 Outside of class, more than 75 campus organizations make campus life dynamic, interesting, and fun.

 We know, like our students, faculty, and staff, you'll find something to love about The W too.